QuTech-Delft/quantuminspire/README.md

 python example_projectq_grover.py
 ```

+It is also possible to use the API through the QuantumInspireAPI object
+directly.
+This is for advanced users that really know what they are
+doing.
+The intention of the QuantumInspireAPI class is that it is used
+as a thin layer between existing SDK's such as ProjectQ and Qiskit,
+and is not primarily meant for general use.
+You may want to explore this
+if you intend to write a new backend for an existing SDK.

-A simple example to perform entanglement between two qubits by using the API wrapper directly:
+A simple example to perform entanglement between two qubits by using the
+API wrapper directly:

 ``` python
 from getpass import getpass